lzallio/USco_gas_2025/README.md

 # USco_gas_2025
-Github-Zenodo repository containing the scripts and results of Zallio et al. (2025)
+Github-Zenodo repository containing the priors and results of Zallio et al. (2025)